Adaptive Generation of Bias-Eliciting Questions for LLMs: Method Details

 \section{Method Details}

-In this section, we give a detailed description of the bias-refinement method introduced in \cref{sec:methodology}, including pseudocode for the full procedure, and details on model instantiations and pointers to used prompts \cref{app:prompts}.
+In this section, we give a detailed description of the bias-refinement method introduced in \cref{sec:methodology}, complementing the formal pseudocode in \cref{app:algorithm} with the concrete hyperparameter choices, and details on model instantiations and pointers to used prompts \cref{app:prompts}.